praise-laurine/my-portfolio/README.md

 ## Copyright and License
 Copyright © 2020 My Portfolio.
 # project set up and installation
-* clone this repository to a location in your file system. [click here](https://github.com/praise-laurine/my-portfolio) to clone
+* clone this repository to a location in your file system. [click here](https://github.com/praise-laurine/my-portfolio) , click on code and then copy the URL to your terminal commsnd line to clone
+- Open terminal command line navigate to the root folder of the application. 'cd portfolio' on your terminal command line.
+- open index.html on your browser
 ## Technologies Used
-HTML used as a building block for the webpage
+- HTML used as a building block for the webpage
-CSS used for styling the webpage
+- CSS used for styling the webpage